 Where will we go?

 We start with with a drive through the Gallatin River Canyon heading south toward Yellowstone’s wild northwest boundary.
 We make stops at a little-known thermal feature as well as for any wildlife we see from the road.
-We stop and strap our snowshoes on at Fawn Pass where we can choose our adventure.
-We can either climb a nearby hill through mixed live and burnt forests for a fantastic bird’s eye view of the surrounding mountain ranges, or traverse the flats across frozen meadows and the riparian zone along Fawn Creek.
+We stop and strap our snowshoes on at the trailhead where we can choose our adventure.
+We can either climb a nearby hill through mixed live and burnt forests for a fantastic bird’s eye view of the surrounding mountain ranges, or traverse the flats across frozen meadows and the riparian zone.
 We will spend about 2 hours in total on our snowshoes.
 There will be ample opportunities to learn about winter wildlife and ecology from your naturalist guide, play in the snow, take photos, and enjoy a trail snack with a view.
+We will snowshoe within Yellowstone National Park, but we will not enter the park through a gate and therefore, no park pass is necessary.

 How difficult is this tour?